Sequoia (genus): Paleontology

 Sequoia jeholensis is the oldest recorded member of the genus Sequoia (along with Sequoia portlandica, but this name is a nomen dubium), known from the Jiufotang Formation (Lower Cretaceous) and the Jiulongshan Formation (Middle Jurassic) of China.
 By the late Cretaceous the ancestral sequoias were established in Europe, parts of China, and western North America.
 Comparisons among fossils and modern organisms suggest that by this period Sequoia ancestors had already evolved a greater tracheid diameter that allowed it to reach the great heights characteristic of the modern Sequoia sempervirens (coast redwood) and Sequoiadendron giganteum (giant sequoia).

 Sequoia ancestors were not dominant in the tropical high northern latitudes, like Metasequoia, a redwood whose deciduous habit gave it a significant adaptive advantage in an environment with 3 months of continuous darkness.
 However, there still was possibly prolonged range overlap between Sequoia and Metasequoia which could have led to hybridization events that created the modern hexaploid Sequoia sempervirens.
 See also the metastudy of the geologic history of the giant sequoia and the coast redwood.

 A general cooling trend by the late Eocene and Oligocene reduced the northern ranges of ancestral Sequoia.
 By the end of the Miocene and beginning of the Pliocene, Sequoia fossils were morphologically identical to the modern Sequoia sempervirens.
-Continued cooling in the Pliocene meant that Sequoia, which is extremely intolerant to frost due to the high water content of its tissues, also became locally extinct in response to the extreme cooling of Europe and Asia In western North America it continued to move south through coastal Oregon and California, surviving due to the abundant rainfall and mild seasons.
+Continued cooling in the Pliocene meant that Sequoia, which is extremely intolerant to frost due to the high water content of its tissues, also became locally extinct in response to the extreme cooling of Europe and Asia.
+Pollen sampling of sediments found in Hungary indicates the local extinction of genus Sequoia approximately 2.7 million years ago in the first part of the Pliocene.
+In western North America it continued to move south through coastal Oregon and California, surviving due to the abundant rainfall and mild seasons.
 The Sierra Nevada orogeny further isolated Sequoia because the snowy mountain peaks prevented eastward expansion.
 The Pleistocene and Holocene distributions are likely nearly identical to the modern S. sempervirens distributions.

+A number of fossil taxa originally named as Sequoia species have subsequently been reidentified into other genera.